Popular initiative: United States

+In the United States, a popular vote on a measure is referred to as a referendum only when aiming at allowing or repealing an act passed by a state legislature.
+An initiative may be called a "ballot measure", "initiative measure", or "proposition".

 The United States has no initiative process at the national level, but the initiative is in use at the level of state government in 24 states and the District of Columbia, and is also in common use at the local government level.

 Article I, Section I of the United States Constitution vests "all legislative powers herein granted" to the Congress of the United States.
 Establishing a national initiative procedure would likely require an amendment to the Constitution, which would under Article V require two-thirds of both houses of Congress or the application of two-thirds of the state legislatures to propose, and three-fourths of all state legislatures (or conventions in three-fourths of the states) to ratify.
 The Constitution itself, pursuant to Article VII, was ratified by state conventions rather than by a referendum.

 Several proposals have been made to institute a national referendum.
 The Ludlow Amendment, introduced several times to the House of Representatives by Louis Ludlow of Indiana between 1935 and 1940, proposed an amendment to the Constitution that would require a national referendum to declare war except in the case of invasion or attack.
 The amendment came closest to overcoming a discharge petition on January 10, 1938, when it was defeated in the House by a vote of 209 to 188, short of the two-thirds vote required for its passage.

 Unsuccessful attempts to get initiatives have nevertheless occurred, but since the proposals were bills, not constitutional amendments, no initiative could probably have lawfully been voted on notwithstanding the bills' passage.
 The first attempt to get national ballot initiatives occurred in 1907 when House Joint Resolution 44 was introduced by Rep. Elmer Fulton of Oklahoma; the proposal was never put to a vote.
 In 1977, both the Abourezk-Hatfield National Voter Initiative and the Jagt Resolutions never got out of committee.
 Senator Mike Gravel was part of that effort.

 The modern system of initiatives and referendums in the United States originated in the state of South Dakota, which adopted initiatives and referendums in 1898 by a popular vote of 23,816 to 16,483.
 Oregon was the second state to adopt and did so in 1902, when the Oregon Legislative Assembly adopted it by an overwhelming majority.
 The "Oregon System", as it was at first known, subsequently spread to many other states, and became one of the signature reforms of the Progressive Era (1890s–1920s).
 Almost every state currently in the union utilizes some sort of State Question or Initiative.
 A contemporary issue that is commonly decided through this method is the legalization of marijuana.